yuqingc/yuqingc.github.io/content/posts/js/data-bindings-react-vue.md

 ### Interface

 The known directive `v-model` is often used when there is a two-way binding scenario.
-Here's how the parent component looks like
+Here's how the parent component looks:

 ```html
 <!-- parent.vue -->